(hey, are you looking for Sophie's academic profile? Click here!)

-Sophie is currently a PhD student in musicology at Case Western Reserve University.
+Sophie is currently a PhD candidate in musicology at Case Western Reserve University.
 Her academic work focuses on relationships between music and the body in a wide range of topics, including ballet, contemporary dance, new music, notation, and performance practice.
 In summer 2017, she was a CWRU Research Fellow at the Library of Congress.
-She also holds graduate degrees in cello performance and pedagogy from the Cleveland Institute of Music, and graduated magna cum laude with an undergraduate degree in both performance and music history from Rice University.
+She also holds graduate degrees in cello performance and pedagogy from the Cleveland Institute of Music, and graduated cum laude with an undergraduate degree in both performance and music history from Rice University.

 Ms. Benn plays on a cello made by Parisian luthier François Leclerc in 1776.
 Her baroque instrument, an anonymous French cello, is on generous loan to her from a private donor.